AARP Survey: Veterans More Likely to Lose Money to Scams Than Civilians

 To make scams easier to spot, AARP's Fraud Watch Network recommends signing up for the National Do Not Call Registry and using a call-blocking service.
 Additional measures include: using strong and unique passwords for each online account; using two-factor authentication when available; and placing a free security freeze on credit reports at each of the three major credit bureaus.
 Also, veterans never have to pay for their service records or earned benefits—if told otherwise, it's a scam.

-Operation Protect Veterans—a joint program of the AARP Fraud Watch Network and the U.S. Postal Inspection Service—helps veterans, service members and their families to protect against fraud.
-The Fraud Watch Network also offers biweekly fraud alerts and a free helpline (877-908-3360) through which veterans, military and the public can report suspected scams.
+Operation Protect Veterans—a joint program of the AARP Fraud Watch Network and the U.S. Postal Inspection Service—helps Pennsylvania's veterans, service members, and their families to protect against fraud.
+The Fraud Watch Network also offers biweekly fraud alerts and a free helpline (877-908-3360) through which veterans, military, and the public can report suspected scams.
 The AARP Watchdog Alert Handbook: Veterans' Edition explains 10 ways that con artists target veterans.
-For more information and resources for veterans on the latest fraud and scams, visit aarp.org/veterans.
+For more information and resources for veterans on the latest fraud and scams, visit www.aarp.org/veterans.

 The survey was administered in August 2021 to a total of 1,660 people: 851 active or former U.S. military respondents and 809 non-military (civilian) adults ages 18 and older using NORC's AmeriSpeak Internet Panel.
 The margin of error is 4.40% at the 90% confidence level.